jeffreyp/worth/README.md

 ## Usage

 Usage:
-  worth.pl --ticker=[ticker symbol] --value=x.xx --source=[google|yahoo]
+  worth.pl --ticker=[ticker symbol] --value=x.xx

 ## Notes

-Given a stock ticker symbol, scrape the current price from Yahoo/Google and figure out how much money you'd walk away from if you quit.
+Given a stock ticker symbol, scrape the current price from Yahoo and figure out how much money you'd walk away from if you quit.

-Yahoo is the default.
-Google isn't working as of now.

 Value is an optional parameter that will probably just make you feel bad.